A condensed, Carthage version of “What Parents Need to Know!” by Janet Hulstrand.

 - Yet, this is one of the best ways that you can set your child up for a successful study abroad experience.

-- It is really important that you let them take responsibility in the planning and follow-through in the preparation stage.
+- It is really important that you let them take responsibility for the planning and follow-through in the preparation stage.

 How Safe is Study Abroad?